yamada-sexta/touitomamout/README.md

 An easy way to synchronize your posts on 𝕏 to other social media platforms.

+## What's new?

+- Build on bun, which makes the docker image smaller.
+- Better default environment settings.
+- Multi account support

 ## Supported platforms

 - 🦣 Mastodon